-- Design excellence to set high quality outcomes for key sites. - Highest density mixed use development is appropriate on the Metro block, then stepping down in height along Hawkesbury Road to provide an appropriate scale transition to lower scale neighbourhoods. - Building height, tower slenderness and separation to consider amenity, views and outlook, privacy and overshadowing impact to adjacent residences and to the Westmead Public School playground. - Interface with the street to allow for activation and high quality public domain. - New retail and social infrastructure floorspace to align with future needs.
+- outcomes for key sites. - Highest density mixed use development is appropriate on the Metro block, then stepping down in height along Hawkesbury Road to provide an appropriate scale transition to lower scale neighbourhoods. - Building height, tower slenderness and separation to consider amenity, views and outlook, privacy and overshadowing impact to adjacent residences and to the Westmead Public School playground. - Interface with the street to allow for activation and high quality public domain. - New retail and social infrastructure floorspace to align with future needs.